adambard/learnxinyminutes-docs/ansible.html.markdown

 ### ansible-vault
 To maintain **ifrastructure as a code** you need to store secrets.
-  Ansible provides a way to encrypt the poufne files so you can store it in the repository, yet the files are decrypted in-fly during ansible execution.
+  Ansible provides a way to encrypt the confidential files so you can store it in the repository, yet the files are decrypted in-fly during ansible execution.

 The best way to use the **ansible-vault** is to store the secret in some secure location, and configure ansible to use during runtime.